AndrewSCastro/comp20-acastro/README.md

 WILL FINISH SOON

-What is this purpose of this Git repository?:
+What is this purpose of this Git repository?
 The purpose of this Git repository is to showcase my work for the semester in Tufts' Comp20 Web Programming course.
 It shows a place for all my projects including -